ModelEngineering/SBMLLint/README.md

 The following is an example of using the ``structured_names`` and ``games`` algorithms to check for mass balance in a Jupyter Notebook.
 ``SBMLLint`` can also be run from the command line, taking as input a file with either SBML or Antimony.

-This example can also be analyzed using the GAMES algorithm.
 <img src="structured_names_example.png" width="800"/>

 Below, we given an example of using the GAMES algorithm when an error is detected.